italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 As indicated in {{plug-pm-definition}}, coherent pluggables are capable of providing the threshold crossing alert (TCA) for all or subset of "monitored attributes".
 In this situation, the coherent pluggable raises an alert which informs the host about operationally undesired situations or about critical threshold crossings of monitored attributes.
 The coherent pluggable raises an alert by setting an associated Flag on pluggable memory-map that represents the alert.

+As mentioned previously, the TCA might be supported for a subset of coherent pluggable monitored attributes.
+Since it is possible that the coherent pluggable has different capabilities to raise threshold for different monitored attributes, to provide a general solution for threshold definition on coherent pluggable monitored attributes, this draft introduces the concept of "Supported Collection and Threshold Group (SCTG)" shown in {{figure-plug-threshold-definition}} which defines the configurable threshold values and collection types (i.e., the collection of current value, average value, min/max value are supported).

+In summary, as outlined in {{plug-pm-definition}} and {{plug-threshold-definition}}, each optical pluggable PM/State attribute can have multiple Performance Monitoring (PM) values, such as current, average, minimum, and maximum, as well as multiple threshold levels, including warning, minor, major, and critical.
+To streamline this representation in a Google Sheet, each optical pluggable PM/State attribute will be associated with a corresponding SCTG-Type reference.

+For example, consider the coherent pluggable PM attribute "channel-input-power."
+Tthe optical pluggable collects PM values for current, average, minimum, and maximum, while also supporting the configuration of threshold values for warning, minor, major, and critical levels.
+As illustrated in {{figure-plug-threshold-definition}}, the PM attribute "channel-input-power" is linked to "SCTG-Type-1" to simplify its representation in Google Sheet.

 ~~~~
          Supported-Collection-and-Threshold-Group (SCTG)
  |----------------------------------------------------------------|